Last updated on April 28th, 2021 at 04:24 pm

 Repeat the process, so the third hole points the same way as the first one, and the fourth hole points the same way as the second hole.

-If desired, you could add handy perches by drilling much smaller holes directly below each food port, then inserting strong twigs or dowels.
-Drill the perch holes about 1-1/2 inches deep, then insert a four or five inch twig or dowel, dipping the end of the perch in wood glue prior to insertion.
+If desired, you can incorporate handy perches by leaving on the stubs of any twigs remaining on the log.
+Or try drilling much smaller holes directly below each food port then inserting strong twigs or dowels.
+Drill the perch holes about 1-1/2 inches deep, then insert a four or five inch twig dipping the end of the perch in wood glue prior to insertion.
 Tap the other end of each perch lightly with a hammer to secure.

-Finally, add a hook to the top of the log, pack the food ports with suet and hang it up.
+Finally, add an eye hook to the top of the log, pack the food ports with suet and hang it up.